insipx/Ergo/content/post1.md

 As far as I try to consider myself an Rust enthusiast i chose Zola as static site generator.
 Sure you could say:
 Hey what's about common Hugo written on Go or Jekyll actively supported by Github Pages written on Ruby?.
-And i could answer your question by reference to official github page of Zola that include comporation table:
+And i could answer your question by reference to official github page of Zola that include comparative table:
 [Zola github](https://github.com/getzola/zola).

 As theme i chose [Ergo](https://github.com/insipx/Ergo) and little bit customize it.
 Moreover I found proper Gitlab